Health-Check & Monitoring

 Here is an example:

-cp /usr/lib/opsiconfd/opsi_checkmk /usr/lib/check_mk_agent/local/7200/opsi_check
+cp /usr/share/opsiconfd/opsi_checkmk /usr/lib/check_mk_agent/local/7200/opsi_check

 chmod +x /usr/lib/check_mk_agent/local/7200/opsi_check

 In this case, the check results are updated every 7200 seconds (2 hours).
-The documentation for the CheckMK local checks can be found here: https://docs.checkmk.com/latest/de/localchecks.html
+The documentation for the Checkmk local checks can be found here: https://docs.checkmk.com/latest/de/localchecks.html

 With the parameters --checks